-Successful applicants will be required to enter into a Deed of Agreement with the Commonwealth that will set out, inter alia, the details of the project and any conditions and commitments on the part of the project proponent and on the part of the Commonwealth.
-Grant payments will be made on a milestone basis, with the milestones being identified in a schedule to the Deed of Agreement.
+Successful applicants will be required to enter into a Funding Deed with the Commonwealth that will set out, inter alia, the details of the project and any conditions and commitments on the part of the project proponent and on the part of the Commonwealth.
+Grant payments will be made on a milestone basis, with the milestones being identified in a schedule to the Funding Deed.

-The Deed of Agreement will include a clause requiring the applicant to retain ownership of all assets purchased with funding under the program, and to remain in a business substantially the same as that for which the funding was provided, for at least three years after receiving the grant.
+The Funding Deed will include a clause requiring the applicant to retain ownership of all assets purchased with funding under the program, and to remain in a business substantially the same as that for which the funding was provided, for at least three years after receiving the grant.

-If an applicant fails to comply with any clause in the Deed of Agreement, the applicant may be required to repay some or all of the grant monies received.
+If an applicant fails to comply with any clause in the Funding Deed, the applicant may be required to repay some or all of the grant monies received.